duarte-pompeu/greatpytools2025/article.md

 (6) However, the final code it actually generates is a thing from nightmares, as shown by Pablo in PyCon Portugal 2025 :D

-(7) Here's an explanation from Hillen Wayne: [Hypothesis Testing with Oracle Functions](https://www.hillelwayne.com/post/hypothesis-oracles/)
+(7) Here's an explanation from Hillel Wayne: [Hypothesis Testing with Oracle Functions](https://www.hillelwayne.com/post/hypothesis-oracles/)

 # Example